Queen Victoria Building Sydney

 • Sydney

-Yes, yes, it's an obvious one, but this is the most instantly recognisable building in the world we're talking about.
-And in fact, despite its iconic status today, it’s something of a miracle that Jørn Utzon’s visionary design was chosen in the sleepy Australia of 1957 – although less surprising that Utzon was subsequently fired and his vision compromised.
-It’s still an impressive sight, almost five decades after it opened, and the Opera House offers different tours that allow you to get intimate with the building, including some hosted in different languages and full ‘experience' packages.
-If you don't feel like shelling out, it's still free to sit on the steps for a quick lunch and walk by the water and gaze in marvel at those 1,056,000 pearly, self-cleaning Swedish tiles.
-During Vivid Sydney they’re lit up with colourful projections.
-Bennelong Point, Sydney 2000.
+Yes, it's an obvious one, but this is the most instantly recognisable building in the world we're talking about.
+Despite its iconic status today, it’s something of a miracle that Jørn Utzon’s visionary design was chosen in the sleepy Australia of 1957 – although less surprising that Utzon was subsequently fired and his vision compromised.
+It’s still an impressive sight, over five decades after it opened in 1973.
+If you don't feel like shelling out on a concert/show ticket, it's still free to sit on the steps for a quick lunch, or walk by the water (you might even spot Benny the seal basking on the northern VIP steps) and marvel at those 1,056,000 pearly, self-cleaning Swedish tiles.
+During Vivid, they’re lit up with colourful projections.

 • Things to do